 Scientific Thought (SC 205) is a survey of the history of science and its interaction with society.
 Discussions will encompass: a synopsis of how scientific thought has shaped cultural norms, politics, and religious thought in western civilization; how partisan political ambition and media permeation has directed scientific thought; and the ebb and flow of the relationship between religion and science.
-Pre-requisite: Second year standing,
+Pre-requisite: Second year standing.

-Writing and Research.
-3 credit hours On-Campus - every spring Online - every year
+1.5 credit hrs On-Campus - every spring Online - every year